 Taking these data into account, it seems clear that we should not wait too long to send our first follow-up message.

-However, keep in mind that there is no perfect timing to determine when you should send this follow-up.
-Depending on the sector, target and time of the year, the timing may vary.
+However, keep in mind that there is no perfect time to determine when you should send this follow-up.
+Depending on the sector, target, and time of the year, the timing may vary.

-That’s why from Findthatlead we recommend you to experiment with the waiting times between follow-up emails, document your results and draw your own conclusions.
+That’s why from FindThatLead we recommend you experiment with the waiting times between follow-up emails, document your results, and draw your own conclusions.

 How we like to be transparent with you.
-We are going to show you the usual timing of our follow-up flows that has given us the best results.
+We are going to show you the usual timing of our follow-up flows that have given us the best results.

-At Findthatlead we wait 3 days to send our first follow-up.
-And if we still don’t receive a response, we insist 2 more times leaving 5 and 7 days of margin between emails.
+At FindThatLead we wait 3 days to send our first follow-up.
+And if we still don’t receive a response, we insist 2 more times leaving 5 and 7 days of a margin between emails.

 The flow of follow-up messages would be as follows: